jusbuckingham/kofa/README.md

 ## Purpose of this application
-To get curated voting suggestions for upcoming elections.
+To get curated voting suggestions for the upcoming 2024 election.

 ## Summary